meuleman/epilogos/README.md

 Copy this JSON file to the directory associated with your web server.
 You can put this file into a subdirectory; the name of a subdirectory simply modifies the web address for the JSON file.

 For purposes of demonstration, we can call this file `mydatahub.json` and place it in the root of the web server directory.
 This would make the JSON file available at the address `http://192.168.0.1/mydatahub.json`.

+You may give this file any name that you like; this simply changes the web address used to load the JSON-formatted datahub file.

-### Loading the hub in the WashU browser
+### Loading the datahub in the WashU browser

 Now that you have generated the tabix-indexed qcat and datahub JSON assets and added them to your web server, you are ready to generate a web address that will load the WashU browser and instruct the browser to load your data.